Our society is collapsing

 The reason Tara made me the cookies is because we are in a house in the wilderness together.
 We don’t know when, or if, we will ever leave this house and its surrounding area because human society is being ravaged by the Coronavirus.
 Our society is collapsing.

-I have to admit that I jinxed myself around the pandemic and our society’s to it.
+I have to admit that I jinxed myself around the pandemic and our society’s response, or lack of response, to it.
 Just the other night, it seems, I had translated and was contemplating the words of one of my favorite Chinese philosophers who wrote, “If you can grasp the heart, put it down, set it free and not replace it with human anxiety, thus not raising fire, you’ll have lots of light-quickness.”
 1

 Light-quickness!
 Marvelous light-quickness!
 I spent that night practicing the import of these words again and again, inwardly grasping my heart, putting it down, setting it free and not replacing it with human anxiety.
 It was heaven.